 Primary and secondary documents from San Francisco reflecting common public sentiments regarding the evacuation of Japanese.
-New including: the Museum of the City of San Francisco's 1942 San Francisco War Events timeline, the War Relocation Authority's 1943 publication "Relocation of Japanese Americans", and excerpts from General DeWitt's "Final Report on the Evacuation of the Japanese".
+Includes the Museum of the City of San Francisco's 1942 San Francisco War Events timeline, the War Relocation Authority's 1943 publication "Relocation of Japanese Americans," and excerpts from General DeWitt's "Final Report on the Evacuation of the Japanese."

 Japanese-American Relocation Digital Archives

-The Japanese American Relocation Digital Archive (JARDA) provides access to the archival and manuscript holdings of numerous California archives and museums featuring online finding aids, digital images, electronic texts and oral histories.
-JARDA contains personal diaries, letters, photographs, and drawings, camp newsletters, reports, photographs, and WRA administrative documents.
+The Japanese American Relocation Digital Archive (JARDA) provides access to the archival and manuscript holdings of numerous California archives and museums.
+JARDA contains personal diaries, letters, photographs and drawings, camp newsletters, reports, photographs, and WRA administrative documents.

 Masumi Hayashi Photography

-This Cleveland State University site focuses on Professor Masumi Hayashi's body of work that deals with the internment of Americans of Japanese ancestry during World War II.
-Hayashi's panoramic photo collages show the remnants of sites of Japanese American Internment camps during World War II, an archeological memory.
-Hayashi also interviewed camp survivors in different areas of the United States and Canada.
+This site focuses on Professor Masumi Hayashi's body of work that deals with the internment of Americans of Japanese ancestry during World War II.
+Hayashi's panoramic photo collages show the remnants of sites of Japanese American internment camps during World War II, an archeological memory.
+Also included are portrait collages of internees.